realSunyz/SunyzNET/src/docs/algorithm/import.md

 This section explains how our router work with internal BGP routes.

-1. Accept all prefixes belonging to ourselves.
+1. Accept all prefixes belongs to ourselves with valid IRR route objects.
+    - Prefix filters are regenerated each day using bgpq4 and automatically deployed to all routers.
 2. Apply the General Filters.

 ## eBGP